Creating a cybersecurity platform for SMBs

 A globally recognized security and governance organization wanted to expand their reach and revenue by launching a digital product focused on enterprise security.

-We uncovered that more opportunity existed with different customers than large enterprises, and designed a MVP that leveraged the organization's expertise in a unique digital product.
+We uncovered more opportunity with different customers than large enterprises, and designed an MVP that leveraged the organization's expertise in a unique digital product.

 A $300M+ annual recurring revenue opportunity with a new part of the market.

 The organization wanted to expand its reach and revenue by creating a security assessment platform for enterprise adoption, building on its globally recognized expertise in cybersecurity and governance.

 The team began by exploring the market space with professionals who work within risk/governance, cybersecurity, and organizational capabilities.
 Using qualitative research methods like 1:1 in-depth interviews and scenario walkthroughs, the team uncovered unmet user pain points and user needs.
 Market research highlighted the best adoption strategy, existing product solutions, and existing business assets.
 At this stage we delivered a strategic recommendation for key product opportunities in relation to current strengths, supported by a set of qualitative and quantitative research findings and insights.

 A unique product concept focused on how “messy” security work is in the real world

 With a narrowed focus on this specific niche, Highland worked with potential users in 1:1 co-creation sessions to collaborate on solutions to their most pressing needs.
 Through multiple rounds with professionals in these domains, the team was able to understand and visualize how users are looking to employ solutions in their everyday lives, and what the solution must be able to accomplish for different segments.
 Competitive benchmarking mapped the solutions against existing products in order to isolate a competitive market entry opportunity.